 After blanching, cool the chicken by placing in a bowl of water.
 Gently wash and clean the chicken.

 Leave the chicken to cool and dry on a rack.
-Wait till the chicken is completely cool before cutting into half.
+Wait till the chicken is completely cool before cutting it into half.

 I halve the chicken as it is easier to cook this way and you don’t need to use too much braising sauce.
 The only reason to cook the chicken whole is for presentation especially if it is used for an offering during religious festivals.
 By blanching and allowing the chicken to dry before cutting it into half, you ensure that the skin covers the flesh nicely.
 If you halve it first without blanching, the skin will contract when you braise it and it won’t look as nice.